Noah Schnapp

 Noah Cameron Schnapp (born October 3, 2004) is an American actor.
-He is known for his role as Will Byers in the Netflix science fiction horror series Stranger Things.
-In addition to his work in television, Schnapp had a supporting role in Steven Spielberg's historical drama Bridge of Spies (2015) and voiced Charlie Brown in the animated film The Peanuts Movie (2015).
+He made his acting debut in 2015 with his portrayal of Charlie Brown in the animated film The Peanuts Movie and his supporting role in Steven Spielberg's Bridge of Spies.
+Schnapp gained international recognition for his role as Will Byers in the Netflix science fiction horror series Stranger Things (2016–2025), for which he received various accolades.

 Early life

-Schnapp was born Noah Cameron Schnapp in New York City to Mitchell and Karine Schnapp (née Perez).
-He was raised in Scarsdale, New York, along with his twin sister.
+Noah Cameron Schnapp was born in New York City to Mitchell and Karine Schnapp, who are both originally from Montreal, Canada.
+He was raised in Scarsdale, New York, along with his twin sister, Chloe.
 He holds both U.S. and Canadian citizenship.
 Schnapp is Jewish and held his bar mitzvah in Israel.
 His mother is of Moroccan Jewish descent.

 Schnapp was inspired to pursue acting at age 5 after seeing the Broadway production of Annie.
 He performed acting roles in school and community plays.
 When he was 8, his acting teacher suggested he attempt a professional career.
 Schnapp's parents registered him for an acting program at Star Kidz in Westchester, where he was guided by coach Alyson Isbrandtsen.
 It was under her guidance that he was subsequently introduced to MKS&D Talent Management, which opened up avenues for his career.

-Acting career
+Career

-Early career and breakthrough
+2014–2015: Beginnings

 Schnapp's professional acting career began when he voiced the lead character, Charlie Brown, in the animated film The Peanuts Movie in 2015.
 That same year, he made his film debut in the historical drama Bridge of Spies, directed by Steven Spielberg.
 He played Roger Donovan, the son of character James B. Donovan.